BQSKit/bqskit/docs/guides/usegpus.md

-# Using BQSkit on a GPU Cluster
+# Using BQSKit on a GPU Cluster

-This guide explains how to use BQSkit with GPUs by leveraging the `bqskit-qfactor-jax` package.
+This guide explains how to use BQSKit with GPUs by leveraging the `bqskit-qfactor-jax` package.
 This package provides GPU implementation support for the [QFactor](https://ieeexplore.ieee.org/abstract/document/10313638) and [QFactor-Sample](https://arxiv.org/abs/2405.12866) instantiation algorithms.
-For more detailed information and advanced configurations of the BQSkit runtime, refer to the [BQSKit distribution guide](https://bqskit.readthedocs.io/en/latest/guides/distributing.html).
+For more detailed information and advanced configurations of the BQSKit runtime, refer to the [BQSKit distribution guide](https://bqskit.readthedocs.io/en/latest/guides/distributing.html).

-We will guide you through the installation, setup, and execution process for BQSkit on a GPU cluster.
+We will guide you through the installation, setup, and execution process for BQSKit on a GPU cluster.

 ## bqskit-qfactor-jax Package Installation